 At the third hearing on 23 May, it emerged that the court had not yet received a response from the Turkish General Staff concerning an inquiry about the photographs on which the “espionage” charge against Alayumat is based.
 Lawyer Tugay Bek told the court that witness testimonies heard by the court during the previous hearing were proof that both Alayumat and Akman’s activities were journalistic activities and requested for Alayumat’s release from pretrial detention.

-The court ruled for release of Alayumat at the end of the hearing.
-The next hearing will be held on 19 October 2018.
+The court ruled for Alayumat’s release from pre-trial detention at the end of the hearing and adjourned the trial until 19 October 2018.

 Alayumat and Akman did not attend the fourth hearing on 19 October.

 The court ruled to adjourn the trial awaiting response from the Turkish General Staff and the National Intelligence Organization (MİT) concerning a writ in which the court inquired about the photographs on which the charges against the journalists are based.